experionashith/xyz-gallery/README.md

 # XyzGallery

+Gallery JSON is kept in a external JSON file in assets folder.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `npm i` for installing all dependencies.

 ## Code scaffolding